 Because of many things, Vail is a great place for families with children to consider.
 First of all, many other families with children live here, making Vail a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Vail has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Vail’s overall crime rate is lower than average for the country.

-The overall education level of Vail citizens is substantially higher than the typical US community, as 31.48% of adults in Vail have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Vail citizens is substantially higher than the typical US community, as 32.71% of adults in Vail have at least a bachelor's degree.

-The per capita income in Vail in 2010 was $31,881, which is wealthy relative to Arizona and the nation.
-This equates to an annual income of $127,524 for a family of four.
+The per capita income in Vail in 2010 was $31,697, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,788 for a family of four.
 However, Vail contains both very wealthy and poor people as well.

+Vail is a very ethnically-diverse town.
 The people who call Vail home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vail residents report their race to be White, followed by Asian.
 Vail also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.26% of the town’s residents.
-Important ancestries of people in Vail include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 18.70% of the town’s residents.
+Important ancestries of people in Vail include Irish, English, Italian, and Polish.

 The most common language spoken in Vail is English.
 Other important languages spoken here include Spanish and Tagalog.